alx-rg/ACS-3320-Web-Design-and-Advanced-CSS/lessons/lesson-15.md

 # FEW 2.2 - Advanced CSS - Exploring Web Components

-Continuing the discussion of Web Components from lesson 8.
+Discussion of Web Components from lesson 8.

 ## Why you should know this?